azarcone/azarcone.github.io/content/courses/essli-world-knowledge-17/index.md

 ---
-title: Explicit world-knowledge and distributional semantic representations (with Asad Sayeed, ESSLI, July 2017)
+title: Explicit world-knowledge and distributional semantic representations (ESSLI, July 2017)
 summary: A course for the ESSLI summer school on world knowledge and distributional semantics
 #tags:
 #- Complement Coercion